isaac-gallegos/cs463-final-project-starter/README.md

 ## Submission

 ### Due in your repository by Friday Dec 14 by 11:59p.
 (I will clone/download whatever state your code is in at that time).
-Be sure that your consistently adding, committing, and pushing your changes to your github repo.
+Be sure that you are consistently adding, committing, and pushing your changes to your github repo.

 ## Tasks